BioComplexNetworks/Evalencial/README.md

 <img src="Imgs/1_3rd Summer Camp.png" class="img-responsive" alt="">

-The **3rd Summer Retreat on Bioinformatics and Complex Networks** is a one-week experience of bioinformatics workshops, talks, and networking for a multidisciplinary a round biological, computational and mathematical topics.
+The **3rd Summer Retreat on Bioinformatics and Complex Networks** is a one-week experience of bioinformatics workshops, talks, and networking for a multidisciplinary around biological, computational, and mathematical topics.

-This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) located at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx).
+This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Juriquilla, Queretaro.

 You can find a photographic record of our past retreat in our Twitter! [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)